hooroo/slate/README.md

 around_action :time_action, only: [:index, :show]
 ```

 It is anticipated that the metrics side of Slate will evolve to include a few more ways of capturing metrics over time such as guages, meters, counters etc.  Note however that the only intended output for these logs at this point is Splunk which is not purpose built for all metrics.

 ##Logging
-Slate is intended to be used instad of the rails log and uses log4r under the covers.
+Slate is intended to be used instead of the rails log and uses log4r under the covers.
 The standard logger interface is available (debug, info, warn, error, fatal) with a small enhancement being that either a String or Hash can be logged.

 ```ruby
 Slate::Logger.info('Log message')